afroditeapp/afrodite-backend/crates/api_client/docs/AccountInternalApi.md

 > models::LoginResult post_login(account_id)
 Get new AccessToken for a bot account.
 If the account is not registered

-Get new AccessToken for a bot account.
-If the account is not registered as a bot account, then the request will fail.
+as a bot account, then the request will fail.
 Available only if server internal API is enabled with bot_login from config file.

 ### Parameters